Auto Insurance in Phoenix, AZ (The Complete Guide)

 The differences in prices between commute rates may not seem like much in the Valley of the Sun, but stretching your dollar certainly does no matter where you live.
 This is why it is so important to know which companies can save you money based on which factors they are using to set your rates.

-One of the most recognizable factors that car insurance companies use to set your rates is the amount of coverage that you purchase.
+One of the most recognizable factors that impact your auto insurance premiums is the amount of coverage that you purchase.

 Coverage amounts can vary depending on the type of driver you are and the type of car that you drive.
 For instance, if you have a brand new car, then the lending agent may require that you carry higher coverage amounts.

 Take a look at the table below to see how changing your coverage amount can raise or lower the price that you will pay for your car insurance policy.

 Looking at the data it seems as if Geico is the cheapest provider in the Phoenix area.
 The raw data doesn’t tell the whole story, though.